Information

 • Please discuss duration of therapy and potential for switch from IV to oral therapy with Microbiology or Infectious Diseases or Pharmacy if required.

 GUH have agreement to use the Children's Health Ireland (CHI) Antimicrobial Guidelines for patients less than 18 years old.
-The guidelines are available as part of the CHI (at Crumlin and Connolly) Paediatric Formulary app.
+The guidelines are available as part of the CHI Paediatric Formulary app (Clinibee).
 The CHI website can be accessed via link .
 You may be asked to register an account using your email address.
 The lead contact is Dr. Edina Moylett.

 GUH Disclaimer